N.J. Admin. Code § 13:35-6.3

 6. "Spouse" means either the husband or wife of the licensee or an individual in a long-term committed relationship with the licensee.

 (c) A licensee shall not engage in sexual contact with a patient with whom he or she has a patient-physician relationship.
-The patient-physician relationship is considered ongoing for purposes of this section in all contexts other than the provision of psychiatric or psychotherapeutic services, unless: actively terminated, by way of written notice to the patient pursuant to 13:35-6.22, documentation in the patient record and a minimum of 30 days has passed from the rendition of the last professional service; or the last professional service was rendered more than one year ago.
+The patient-physician relationship is considered ongoing for purposes of this section in all contexts other than the provision of psychiatric or psychotherapeutic services, unless: actively terminated, by way of written notice to the patient pursuant to N.J.A.C.
+13:35-6.22, documentation in the patient record and a minimum of 30 days has passed from the rendition of the last professional service; or the last professional service was rendered more than one year ago.

 1. In the context of the provision of psychiatric or psychotherapeutic services, the patient-physician relationship shall be considered ongoing for purposes of this section unless the last professional service was rendered more than two years ago; provided, however, the patient-physician relationship shall be considered ongoing for an indefinite period of time if the patient, by reason of emotional or cognitive disorder, is vulnerable to the exploitative influence of the licensee.